jbwcao/old-projects/README.md

 **Perfect Circle**\
 An automatic tool for drawing perfect circles on 1920 x 1080 displays.\
-In particular, I made this to draw a perfect circle on the neal.fun draw a perfect circle website.
-This program achieves 99.9%, (I believe 100% may be impossible because of rounding).
+In particular, I made this to draw a 100% perfect circle on the neal.fun draw a perfect circle website.

+**Weather Tower**\
+Code for the Raspberry Pi governing a weather tower that uses a BME280, DS3231, and an anenomemter to accurately record several types of weather data

 **Word Game Solver**\
 Takes a set of characters and returns words of varying lengths that can be made from unscrabling those chracters\